luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 /*
   add more about why YouTube is important.
 The storyline should be about:
   1. Facebook / Twitter is researched a lot.
+    -
   2. Arguments from "rise of insta" paper on how insta is not research as much, but video and audio is superimportant.
+  3. SM is important for populists.
+TikTok study: gonzalez-aguilarPopulistRightParties2023
 */

 Social media, especially YouTube as one of the largest platforms, is an important but under-researched place where populism is spread.